Milestones Hospital opened its Salhouse hospital, in Norfolk, in January 2007.

 This bespoke approach is meeting the Department of Health guidelines that indicate that health care should be single-sex whenever possible.
 Department of Health (2009) Delivering Same-Sex Accommodation: a Progress Report.
 London: DH.

-The hospital was originally founded by psychiatric nurse Lisa Vescio who wanted to set up a small, independent hospital that would help female patients feel autonomous and valued, treating them with respect, dignity and sensitivity.
+The Founders of Milestones wanted to set up a small, independent hospital that would help female patients feel autonomous and valued, treating them with respect, dignity and sensitivity.

-She felt the day-to-day reality of care in large-scale mental health units didn’t allow for more personalised care that can help patients truly recover.
+The clinicians involved were convinced that patients must be treated as individuals in smaller units and offered high-quality, bespoke packages of care that can help them become more self-empowered and self-confident.
+It was felt that the day-to-day reality of care in large-scale mental health units did not allow for more personalised care that can help patients truly recover.

 The new unit was named Milestones – a name chosen to represent the hospital’s ethos that the bespoke care it provides can bring real and beneficial life changes for service users.